michaelmarty/UniDec/readme.md

 Fixed Waters Data Conversion Wizard issue with Trapping Collision Energy (eV).
 Stopped it from closing by default when the conversion is initiated.

 Fixed bug with KD fitting on DataCollector.
+Fixed bug with UltraMeta.

 v.7.0.1